Advanced composite materials (engineering): Advanced composites

-While aerospace is the predominant market for advanced composites today, the industrial and automotive markets will increasingly see the use of advanced composites toward the year 2000(Its now 2019 this is out of date).
+While aerospace is the predominant market for advanced composites today, the industrial and automotive markets will increasingly see the use of advanced composites toward the year 2000.
 At present, both manual and automated processes are employed in making advanced-composite parts.
-As automated processes become more predominant, the costs of advanced composites are expected to decline to the point at which these materials will be used widely in electronic, machinery, and surface transportation equipment.
+As automated processes become more predominant, the costs of advanced composites are expected to decline to the point at which these materials will be used widely in electronic, machinery, and surface-transportation equipment.

 Suppliers of advanced composite materials tend to be larger companies capable of doing the research and development necessary to provide the high-performance resin systems used in this segment of the industry.
-End-users also tend to be large, and many are in the aircraft and aerospace businesses.
+End-users also tend to be large, and many are in the aerospace businesses.

 Limitations

 Despite their strength and low weight, composites have not been a miracle solution for aircraft structures.
 Composites are typically difficult to inspect for flaws.
 Some of them absorb moisture.
 Most importantly, they can be prohibitively expensive, primarily because they are labor-intensive and often require complex and expensive fabrication machines.
-Aluminium, by contrast, is easy and inexpensive to manufacture and repair, for example in a minor collision an aluminium component can often be hammered back into its original shape, whereas a crunched fiberglass component will likely have to be completely replaced.
+Aluminium, by contrast, is easy and inexpensive to manufacture and repair; for example, in a minor collision, an aluminium component can often be hammered back into its original shape, whereas a crunched fiberglass component will likely have to be completely replaced.

 Aluminium has a relatively high fracture toughness, allowing it to undergo large amounts of plastic deformation before failure.
-Composites, on the other hand, are less damage tolerant and undergo much less plastic deformation before failure.
+Composites, on the other hand, are less damage-tolerant and undergo much less plastic deformation before failure.
 An airplane made entirely from aluminium can be repaired almost anywhere.
 This is not the case for composite materials, particularly as they use different and more exotic materials.
 Because of this, composites will probably always be used more in military aircraft, which are constantly being maintained, than in commercial aircraft, which have to require less maintenance.
-Aluminium still remains a remarkably useful material for aircraft structures and metallurgists have worked hard to develop better aluminium alloys, for example aluminium-lithium alloys.
+Aluminium still remains a remarkably useful material for aircraft structures, and metallurgists have worked hard to develop better aluminium alloys, such as aluminium-lithium alloys.